DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Are you the one who behind all of it?
 The world reincarnation."

-Once the rasterrizer appeared to keep Vanessa, who started to regain her memories, silent.
+Once the rasterizer appeared to keep Vanessa, who started to regain her memories, silent.
 And surely since this monster is his subordinate, that angel must know something about world reincarnation that Vanessa tried to speak of.
 Or maybe that angel was indeed the culprit behind it, whom Vanessa mentioned about.